The Heroic Story of Raymond Ortiz Salsedo

 Raymond’s efforts after the attack were heroic, and while we read and hear about the servicemen who played a vital role, it wasn’t until last year—74 years on—that Raymond finally received recognition from the US Government.
 He has no service medals, no patches and no survivor medals.
 But his memory is sharp as a tack!

-This year, Raymond is returning to Pearl Harbor for the 75th anniversary.
+This year, Raymond Ortiz Salsedo is returning to Pearl Harbor for the 75th anniversary of the attack.
 It is the third time he has been to the site, and though he didn’t want to return, his granddaughter Kelly convinced him to do so.
 It will be the first time he has visited the Memorial as a recognized war veteran.

 “The 75th Anniversary means a lot to me,” he said.